leotulipan/Bawag-CSV-Downloader/README.md

 ## Known Issues

-This is an alpha version, and is basically just a stub.
+The Download script is is an alpha version (basically just a stub) which can:

 * It loads the initial login-screen
 * Checks the eBanking version number